Ozone depletion: Observations on ozone layer depletion

 The amount lost is more variable year-to-year in the Arctic than in the Antarctic.
 The greatest Arctic declines are in the winter and spring, reaching up to 30 percent when the stratosphere is coldest.

 Reactions that take place on polar stratospheric clouds (PSCs) play an important role in enhancing ozone depletion.
 PSCs form more readily in the extreme cold of the Arctic and Antarctic stratosphere.
 This is why ozone holes first formed, and are deeper, over Antarctica.
 Early models failed to take PSCs into account and predicted a gradual global depletion, which is why the sudden Antarctic ozone hole was such a surprise to many scientists.

 It is more accurate to speak of ozone depletion in middle latitudes rather than holes.
 Total column ozone declined below pre-1980 values between 1980 and 1996 for mid-latitudes.
 In the northern mid-latitudes, it then increased from the minimum value by about two percent from 1996 to 2009 as regulations took effect and the amount of chlorine in the stratosphere decreased.
 In the Southern Hemisphere's mid-latitudes, total ozone remained constant over that time period.
 There are no significant trends in the tropics, largely because halogen-containing compounds have not had time to break down and release chlorine and bromine atoms at tropical latitudes.

 Large volcanic eruptions have been shown to have substantial albeit uneven ozone-depleting effects, as observed with the 1991 eruption of Mt.
 Pinatubo in the Philippines.

 Ozone depletion also explains much of the observed reduction in stratospheric and upper tropospheric temperatures.
 The source of the warmth of the stratosphere is the absorption of UV radiation by ozone, hence reduced ozone leads to cooling.
 Some stratospheric cooling is also predicted from increases in greenhouse gases such as CO_{2} and CFCs themselves; however, the ozone-induced cooling appears to be dominant.

 Predictions of ozone levels remain difficult, but the precision of models' predictions of observed values and the agreement among different modeling techniques have increased steadily.
-The World Meteorological Organization Global Ozone Research and Monitoring Project—Report No. 44 comes out strongly in favor of the Montreal Protocol, but notes that a UNEP 1994 Assessment overestimated ozone loss for the 1994–1997 period.
+The World Meteorological Organization Global Ozone Research and Monitoring Project—Report No. 44 is strongly in favor of the Montreal Protocol, but notes that a UNEP 1994 Assessment overestimated ozone loss for the 1994–1997 period.